putuokky/putuokky/README.md

 ### Hi there 👋

+- 👋 I'm Okky Maheswara
+- 💬 I’m interested in learning and gaming
+- 👯 How to reach me? [t.me/putuokky](https://t.me/putuokky)

 <!--
 **putuokky/putuokky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.